sjquigley/Writing-Directions-in-Markdown/README.md

 1. Create a new Markdown file using a Markdown editor like [MacDown] (https://github.com/MacDownApp) or [Dillinger] (https://dillinger.io).
 Learn the basic conventions of writing/editing Markdown files.
 [Learn more here] (https://daringfireball.net/projects/markdown/).

-2. Write your directions following advice in ETC Ch 4 & 10 (254-259)
+2. Write your directions following advice in ETC Ch 4 & 10 (pp. 254-259).

 3. Go to GitHub.